-With the rising number of underinsured families in Hawaii facing medical debt, it is clear that the trend of eroding coverage is unsustainable.
-Health reform will help halt this trend: It creates new out-of-pocket caps that will protect families in Hawaii from catastrophic health care costs.
+With the rising number of underinsured New Mexico families facing medical debt, it is clear that the trend of eroding coverage is unsustainable.
+Health reform will help halt this trend: It creates new out-of-pocket caps that will protect New Mexico families from catastrophic health care costs.
 These new caps guarantee that consumers will not have to pay more out of pocket for covered services than a set amount each year, thereby limiting deductibles, copayments, and co-insurance.
 This means that once consumers reach their out-of-pocket spending cap, their health plan must pay the full cost of any other covered services.
-These new caps will ensure that families in Hawaii have access to quality health coverage that provides the financial protection and peace of mind that they need.
-12
+These new caps will ensure that New Mexico families have access to quality health coverage that provides the financial protection and peace of mind that they need.